janikoskela/PublicTransportationVechileTracker/README.md

 # Vehicle-Tracker
-So the idea is to create a library which can support multiple public transportation vehicle tracking APIs.
+So the idea is to create a library which can deliver locational data to the user from public transportation vehicles from multiple tracking APIs.

 # Supported APIs
  - Helsinki region